ddopp4877/CA1_model_testing/README.md

-but, the build_env_bionet() will create a proper simulation_config.json, so run build_network as is, then add mechanisms_dir": "$COMPONENTS_DIR\\mechanisms\\modfiles", to the circuit_config.json file
+but, the build_env_bionet() will create a proper simulation_config.json, so run build_network as is, then add mechanisms_dir": "$COMPONENTS_DIR\\mechanisms\\modfiles", to the circuit_config.json file make a setup folder which uses utils to make the circuit and sim jsons, and also compiles the modfiles and edits the json as needed.